top of page

 BREAKING DOWN THE PROCESS

-A decision-making framework was used to keep everyone aligned with choices that were clear, appealing and tailored to the client's vision.
+A decision-making framework was used to keep everyone aligned with choices that were clear, met customer's needs and were tailored to the client's vision.

-I then led the market research and trend analysis by researching emerging food experience trends that aligned with the client's goals.
-A benchmarking exercise was carried out by looking at what similar businesses were doing as communicated in their yearly reports and this was used to identify opportunities for differentiation.
+• Carried out market research and trend analysis of emerging food experience trends that aligned with the client's goals.
+Used a benchmarking exercise to evaluate what similar businesses were doing as seen in yearly reports - this provided opportunities for differentiation.

-Following this, I created 10 initial concepts that detailed the offering and how it aligned with customer and business needs.
-These offerings went through a round of elimination within the internal team and once we had decided on our strongest 5 options, I worked with the senior service designer to confirm the agenda for a series of client ideation sessions.
+• Evaluated session outputs to detail 10 initial concepts that detailed the offering and how it aligned with customer/business needs.
+These offerings went through a round of elimination within the internal team to decide on the strongest 5 options.

 Image 13-11-2024 at 10.13.jpeg